 At each of your prenatal visits the midwives will screen and assess your and your baby for any developing complications.
 Most potential birth complications can be detected prior to the onset of labor, allowing you and your midwifery team to make appropriate consultations and modifications to your care.

 Occasionally complications occur during or immediately following birth that require transfer to the hospital for additional services.
 The vast majority of hospital transfers are not urgent or emergent, in fact, only 1% of hospital transfers are considered emergencies.
 Should you or you baby require a hospital transfer you will be accompanied by one of our midwives.

-In most cases, our nurse-midwives are able to continue to care for you at the hospital should a transfer of care be necessary before, during, or after your birth.
-Our midwives have privileges at Texas Children's Hospital's Pavilion for Women.
-We are the only midwifery practice in Houston with the ability to attend birth both in and out of a hospital setting.
+In some cases, our nurse-midwives are able to continue to care for you at the hospital should a transfer of care be necessary before, during, or after your birth.
+We also have a collaborative agreement with a supportive OBGYN that may provide care in specific circumstances as well.

 Can I have an epidural at a birth center?